Loosh

 The Anatomy of Extraction

 Extraction requires three things: a subject that has closed, a source of drainable energy, and enough functional capacity in the extractor to reach for it.
 The subject that produces Loosh is not necessarily evil or even aware of what it is doing.
 It is simply closed enough that it cannot receive directly, and so it takes.
+This is one reason the concept should be used carefully.
+Closure, fear, immaturity, trauma, dependency and ordinary confusion can all generate extractive behavior without justifying grand conclusions about the person involved.

 The extraction itself can be gross or subtle.
 Gross extraction is obvious: the manipulation that keeps someone in a dynamic of guilt, obligation or fear because that dynamic produces energy for the extractor.
 Subtle extraction is harder to see.
 It includes the systems and structures that manage attention, condition desire, and sculpt perception so that the resulting emotional output flows toward those who designed the system rather than toward those who inhabit it.